 Top HPS Grow Light Reviews

 You can find below our top HPS grow light brands and bulbs that we handpick.
 It's not an easy job since there are lots of HPS manufacturers.
-But we have done in-depth research and talked to some seasoned indoor growers to make this shortlist.
-So we believe these choices will help you make the best decision.
+But as said, we have done hours of research, evaluation and talked to some experienced hydroponic growers to make this shortlist.

 Eye Hortilux Super HPS Enhanced Spectrum Bulb